Christmas Encore: Save up to 20% on Plaud NotePin for 48 hours. 🎁

 Google voice

-Google Voice offers a free way to record incoming calls.
-When you receive a call via the Google Voice application, press the "4" on your keypad to start recording.
-The largest drawback is that it will only record incoming calls, not outgoing calls, and you must be using Google Voice as your calling application.
+The Google Voice app is the most popular way to record incoming calls.
+When you receive a call via the Google Voice application, press "4" on your keypad to start recording.
+The largest drawback is that it will only record incoming calls, not outgoing calls, and you must be using the Google Voice app as your calling application.

 Cube ACR